rohan-101204/-code_alpha_TASK-CALCULATOR/README.md

-# Calculator Web App - CodSoft Internship Task-1
+# Calculator Web App - CODE ALPHA

 ## Project Overview

-This repository contains the web-based calculator application developed as part of my internship at CodSoft.
+This repository contains the web-based calculator application developed as part of my internship at Code Alpha.
 The project focuses on implementing a simple, interactive calculator that performs basic arithmetic operations and demonstrates fundamental web development skills.

 ## Features